argonne-lcf/AR2023/_performancehighlights/connectomics.md

 # Performance Results
 Deep learning models for connectomic reconstruction have been trained on Aurora on up to 512 nodes, demonstrating performance increases up to 40 percent.

-Reconstructions have been run with these models on up to 1024 nodes on Aurora, with multiple inference processes per PVC GPU, to produce a segmentation of a teravoxel of data.
+Reconstructions have been run with these models on up to 1024 nodes on Aurora, with multiple inference processes per GPU, to produce a segmentation of a teravoxel of data.
 Projecting from these runs to the full machine, the researchers anticipate being able to segment a petavoxel dataset on Aurora imminently.

 {% include media-img.html
    source= "Chart_Connectome_.png"